 You need sun blocking clothes.
 Not all fabric is equal.
 Regular readers of High Latitude Style may remember my post about the worst sunburn of my life.
 The fabric had a weave that was so wide that even visible light could pass.

 The weave of the fabric must be so tight that harmful UV radiation can’t pass thru it.
 Also the color and weight plays a role.
 Addition of sun-bouncing minerals, titanium dioxide and zinc oxide infused at the fiber or fabric level can help to avoid harm from UV rays.
 That’s the material that is also included in physical sunscreens.
-Since these ingredients remain active even when sweating and after multiple laundering, you stay shielded.
+Because these ingredients remain active even when sweating and after multiple laundering, you stay shielded.

 Is There Sun Protective Clothing Beyond Outdoor or Vacation Wear?

 Yes, you are right.
 Sun secure clothing was first developed for outdoor wear.
 However, knowing that exposure occurs daily everywhere and you spend most of your time not exploring the Great Outdoors, Coolibar has developed also collections also for everyday wear.
 Therefore, you can get also incredibly effortlessly chic garments for your everyday urban and work life.
-The outfits in this post show just a fraction of your options.
+The outfits in this post show just a small fraction of your options.

 The look above shows a Coolibar tunic styled for Casual Friday with cropped pants.

 Lunch break, Babe.
 You go out for lunch, which is at about local noon.
 On nice days you sit in the outside area of the restaurant or on a bench in the park with your brown bag.
 Or you stand in line outside for an ice cream or a hot dog.
-Remember
+When you are a 7-to-3 or 8-to-4 employee, you wait for the bus or tram in the Sun when it is pretty intense.

 Summary and Conclusions